jrom876/Person_struct/README.md

 which would also convert all outputs to bytecode, and then write the python version for extra credit.

 This is similar to the classic struct person program that every computer science student has done at one time or another.
-So I wrote the first struct Person program right then, and later I expanded the requirements to include both C and python versions of a robust .txt object to sql converter.
+So I wrote the first struct Person program of this project right then, and it worked so well that I later expanded the requirements to include both C and python versions of a text object to sql converter.
 That is the genesis of this project.

-Since then (about a month ago as of this writing), the C version has evolved into a Person/array structure with C Unit automated tests and the beginnings of a text to sql converter.
+Since then (about a month ago as of this writing), the C version has evolved into a Person/array structure with C Unit automated tests and the beginnings of a text object to sql converter.

 See: https://github.com/jrom876/TestPerson for the python version of this project.